iiarchives/garchive/README.md

 ## Contributors

 Most of the backend is maintained by [iiPython](https://github.com/iiPythonx).
-Meanwhile, [DmmD](https://github.com/DmmDGM) handles the entire frontend and templating system.
+Meanwhile, [DmmD](https://github.com/DmmDGM) handles the frontend and templating system.

 ## Built with